dscho/xkcd/content/comics/2015-4-1-xkcloud.md

 img: https://imgs.xkcd.com/comics/xkcloud.png
 ---
-[This transcript only transcribes what can be seen in the first picture shown at the top of the explanation here. **For more** see link below.]
+**[This transcript only transcribes what can be seen in the first picture shown at the top of the explanation here.
+The standard text for the next possible pages can be seen on the [[1506: xkcloud/Transcript|full transcript]].]**

 [One large frame with a five part comic and a large red button at the bottom.]